mono/website/docs/about-mono/index.md

   - /What_is_Mono%3F/
 ---

-Mono, the open source development platform based on the .NET framework, allows developers to build cross-platform applications with improved developer productivity.
+Mono, the open source development platform based on the .NET Framework, allows developers to build cross-platform applications with improved developer productivity.
 Mono's .NET implementation is based on the ECMA standards for [C#](http://www.ecma-international.org/publications/standards/Ecma-334.htm) and the [Common Language Infrastructure](http://www.ecma-international.org/publications/standards/Ecma-335.htm).

-Sponsored previously by Novell and now by [Xamarin](http://xamarin.com/), the Mono project has an active and enthusiastic contributing community.
+Supported previously by Novell, [Xamarin](http://xamarin.com/) and now [Microsoft](http://www.microsoft.com) and the [.NET Foundation](http://www.dotnetfoundation.org/), the Mono project has an active and enthusiastic contributing community.
 Mono includes both developer tools and the infrastructure needed to run .NET client and server applications.

 The Components
 --------------